reaphq/kyc-share-token/examples/README.md

 3. Fill in your data:
    - **applicantId**: Copy from your Sumsub dashboard or API
    - **externalId**: UUID from your entity database
-   - **applicantLevel**: Match the level used when creating the applicant in Sumsub
+   - **applicantLevel**: Match the level used when creating the applicant in Sumsub (can be left empty to use default)
 4. Export as CSV (UTF-8 encoding)

 ### Using Python/Pandas